mjit584/2019/content/pages/a-hopeful-voice/gov-undocumented-int.md

             <div class="slide-image">
               <img class="slide-img-passport-slide2 slide-img" src="assets/passport-slide2.svg" alt="calendar">
               <div class="slide-txt">
-                <p>When obtained through official means, a Venezuelan passport costs about $1.55 USD.
+                <p>When obtained through official means, a Venezuelan passport costs about USD $1.55.
 While this may not
-                  seem expensive, the current minimum wage hovers around $6. </p>
+                  seem expensive, the current minimum wage hovers around USD $6. </p>
                 <p>Some choose to expedite the frustratingly long process and get a passport through the black market,
-                  which costs upwards of $62.</p>
+                  which costs upwards of USD $62.</p>
                 <p>However, as of November 1st, 2018, passports must be paid for in the Petro cryptocurrency.
 The
                   currency
                   is supposed to be backed by oil and mineral reserves.
 Passports will cost 2 Petros (about 7,200